Skip to content

 Remove element \(O(n)\) \(O(\log n)\)

-Ideally, the binary search tree is "balanced," allowing any node can be found within \(\log n\) loops.
+In the ideal case, a binary search tree is "balanced," such that any node can be found within \(\log n\) loop iterations.

 However, if we continuously insert and remove nodes in a binary search tree, it may degenerate into a linked list as shown in Figure 7-23, where the time complexity of various operations also degrades to \(O(n)\).